Priya Seth

 Priya Seth (born 1975) is an Indian cinematographer, best known for her work in Indian feature films, advertisements, and underwater filming and photography.
 She is among a handful of women cinematographers currently working in the Indian mainstream cinema.

 Early life

-Seth was born in Amritsar, India and was educated at Cathedral and John Connon School and Welham Girls' School, a boarding school in Dehradun.
+Seth was born in Mumbai, India and was educated at Cathedral and John Connon School and Welham Girls' School, a boarding school in Dehradun.
 After school, she pursued a degree in economics at St. Xavier's College, Mumbai, and then later went on a six-month film-making course at the New York University Tisch School of the Arts.

 Career

 Early career

 After graduating, Seth got her first job as a clapper and assistant cameraman on Deepa Mehta's 1998 film Earth, followed by Jane Campion's Holy Smoke!, which was partially filmed in India in 1999.

 After that, she worked on diverse projects such as music videos and commercials for FMCG brands, before returning to the cinema industry.
 Seth is a trained scuba diver and is known for her expertise in her underwater filming and photography.
 She has been the underwater DOP for Bollywood films like Dhobi Ghat and Mardaani 2.